MAGAZINE

 • PICKLED ONIONS

-• 4 pieces medium red onions
+• 4 medium red onions

 • 500 ml light balsamic vinegar